eltrino/diamantedesk-documentation/upgrade-guide/index.md

 {% endhighlight %}

-Checkout the latest stable or any of the previous versions of the application:
+**Step 2:** Checkout the latest stable or any of the previous versions of the application:

 {% highlight http %}